-Water, a basic necessity to all the living things on this planet is getting contaminated day by day and the life which inhabits on it is deeply disrupted.
+Water is a basic necessity to all the living things on this planet is getting contaminated day by day and the life which inhabits on it is deeply disrupted by the increase in water pollution.
 As the earth contains 3/4 of water which is probably the biggest reason for living things to be alive and every living thing depends on this natural resource.
-Oceans across the world are getting polluted at a large scale and the biggest culprit behind this mess is none other than the humans themselves.
+Oceans all across the world is getting polluted at a large scale and the biggest culprit behind this mess is none other than the humans themselves.

 What is plastic?